GovernmentPlates/indico-presentations/PITCHME.md

 - Collisions are analyzed using four detectors
 - The detectors can be thought of as giant cameras that allow us to take pictures of the collisions and reconstruct what happened.
 - During the collisions, new particles are created and sometimes we are lucky and see a new particle.

+This is one of the 4 main detectors called ATLAS.
+Person for scale

 -->